 To prevent cold bridging, there would be a thermal break between the tray upstands and the weathersheet.
 This is often in the form of a rigid insulation strip.
 To prevent the weathersheet from "jacking" up the threads, the fastener should have an unthreaded section above the drillpoint of a length in excess of the thermal break thickness.
 This is called a 'pilot point'.

 5.6.1 Structural liner to stanchion

-Tray to stanchion Hexagonal head

-15mm-19mm washer (or flange)
+Tray to stanchion Hexagonal head 15mm-19mm washer (or flange)

-5.5mm minimum thread diameter

 5.6.2 Trapezoidal steel weatherskin sheet, colour coated to tray upstands